SciCatProject/governance/governing-entities/TECHNICAL-LEADERS.md

 ## Responsibilities
 Technical leaders responsibilities are:
-- provide strategic feedback to project leaders about their tasked area,
+- providing strategic feedback to project leaders about their tasked area,
-- leading the effort and the implementation needed to achieve the objectives established in their tasked area,
+- leading the effort and the implementation needed to achieve the objectives established,
-- managing activities necessary to achieve of objectives within their tasked area,
+- managing activities necessary to achieve of objectives within their tasked area.
 - work independently,
 - be able to find adequate resources
 - be confortable to ask for help if needed